Instant definitions for new words.

 As for the short stories themselves, readers will be delighted to find natural dialogues and realistic vocabulary that’ll help them improve their conversational French as well.
 A variety of genres like science fiction, history and crime are covered to keep the reading interesting and fun for readers throughout!

-At $4.90, it’s understandable that this book might make readers hesitant to purchase.
+At a slightly more expensive price point, it’s understandable that this book might make readers hesitant to purchase.
 However, “Fluent in French” may just be the most comprehensive French learning e-book on the market in our price range.

 With lessons offered for students of all levels, this resource addresses many high-value areas of French learning from reading the news to comprehension of native speakers.
 We highly recommend this book to refine your knowledge of the concepts covered in the other e-books we’ve listed here.